just-another-guy-with-a-username/polyomino-searcher/README.md

 # polyomino-searcher

-This is a very slow brute force method for finding polyominoes
+This is a brute force method for finding polyominoes

 To intall this application, run